fallerlab/ARF/README.md

 ## Copyright

-Copyright 2021 by the contributors (see AUTHORS and README files)
+Copyright 2021 by Ferhat Alkan

 ARF is released under the GNU General Public License.